Area Director Scotland and International

 Margaret started working as a Careers Adviser in Stirling in 1991 and over the next18 years moved within the Careers Service as it went through various re-organisations, including the creation of a national service (Careers Scotland) in 2002.
 Her career developed to include the management of national products and services including the Exam Results Helpline.
 A project which involved partnership working with a range of bodies including UCAS, BBC and the SQA.
 Margaret has a Masters in History and Sociology and a Postgraduate Diploma in Careers Guidance joining IF in 2010.

-Regional Director, East Scotland
+Regional Director Central, East and West Scotland

 Assistant Regional Directors